SuperMairio/1320071.github.io/_posts/2021-02-10-aesthetic-guide.md

 ### GNOME shell extentions

 Want even **more** customisation?
 Hate that pesky grey top bar?
 Want a blue light filter?
-Fret not for <a href="https://extensions.gnome.org/#">GNOME shell extentions</a> has the answer to all of your prayers.
+Fret not for <a href="https://extensions.gnome.org/#">GNOME shell extentions</a> has the answer to all of your prayers!
 I personally really like jpec's <a href="https://extensions.gnome.org/extension/1264/gradient-top-bar/"> Gradient top bar</a>, TimurKiyivinski's <a href="https://extensions.gnome.org/extension/1276/night-light-slider/"> Night light slider </a> and michele_g's <a href="https://extensions.gnome.org/extension/307/dash-to-dock/"> Dash to dock</a> extentions.
 I feel they really add a je ne sais quoi to my laptop.

 Make sure you keep your extentions updated and like the themes, you check the reviews in case there are any major issues with the extention.